 We began our hike to the top of the peak where out of nowhere we saw something go crashing through the grass.
 Our guides, in their excitement, shouted for us to follow closely and stay behind them.

 We had located our first Komodo and it was a large male.
 He wanted nothing to do with us and snuck through the grass while we walked down the path.
 Oddly enough, and even though he ran, he followed our group for quite a ways after.
 Probably hoping one of us would stray and he could seize the opportunity.

 After that excitement, we searched diligently for another sighting.
 We walked to the top of the peak and were afforded another breathtaking view; Indonesia is a stunning place.
 We all lined up and stared into the distance.

 I realized at that moment I didn’t need to see another dragon, I was on a remote island in Indonesia and had already seen Komodo Dragons on both islands.
 Reveling in my satisfaction, I spun on my heel to presume the hike and there it was.

 A large male Komodo was lying right behind our group.
 He hadn’t been there when we arrived, but there he sat, waiting for us to make a move.
 It startled me and I quickly hollered to the guide who ran over to stop it from coming closer to us.

 Of course, all under the watchful eye of our guide and it was one of the most amazing things I have ever seen.
-The sheer power and stealth of the world’s largest lizard was sitting right there, on a remote island, in my presence.
-It was a great moment for both David and I.
+The sheer power and stealth of the world’s largest lizard were sitting right there, on a remote island, in my presence.
+It was a great moment for both David and me.